|

 8 oz potatoes, peeled and diced

-1lb braising steak, trimmed and coarsely minced or cut into small pieces
+1lb braising steak, trimmed and coarsely minced or cut into small

 4 oz turnip, peeled and finely diced